 In today’s strong economy, we don’t accept the government’s excuses, and Saskatchewan people tell us they don’t either.
 They don’t need excuses – they need better health care and decent, dignified seniors care.
 They need schools with reasonable classroom sizes for their kids, and enough teachers and educational assistants.
 They need a long-term plan to replace this government’s record of moving from crisis to crisis.

-I am urging quick action on anti-bullying efforts, and I am alarmed that the SK Party government failed to mention any new initiatives to make our workplaces knowing that we had 60 workers die last year.
-We must do better and this government is failing.
+I am urging quick action on anti-bullying efforts, and I am alarmed that the SK Party government failed to mention any new initiatives to make our workplaces safer knowing that we had 60 workers die last year.
+We must do better and this government is failing!

 Please check back again as we update this site regularly.
 I appreciate any comments you might have or further questions.